Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/9-polkadot-ecosystem-economy-slides.md

 ---

-## Reserved vs Locked Balance
+## Frozen vs Held Balance

-- New terms "Frozen" and "Held" are not quite used in Polkadot yet...
+- Old terms "Reserved" and "Locked" are on their way out...
 - DOT in both states belong to the user... but cannot be spent / transferred.
-- Reserved balances stack on top of one another.
+- Held balances stack on top of one another.
   - Useful for user deposits, or other use cases where there is sybil concerns.
   - Ex: Deposit for storing data on-chain,
-- Locked balances can overlap each other.
+- Frozen balances can overlap each other.
   - Useful when you want to use the same tokens for multiple use cases.
   - Ex: Using the same tokens for both staking and voting in governance.